 4410 Web Technologies.
 Three credits.
 Prerequisite: CSCI 3080 and CSCI 3110.
 An intensive introduction into current Web technologies including basic HTML, tools for Web-page design, XML, client-side methods, and server-side methods.
 Students will be required to implement several web-based projects.

 4560 Data Base Management Systems.
 Three credits.
 Prerequisite: CSCI 3080 and 3110.
 The relational and object models of database design along with relational algebras, data independence, functional dependencies, inference rules, normal forms, schema design, modeling languages, query languages, and current literature.

 4600 Independent Study in Computer Science.
 One to six credits.
 Prerequisites: Senior standing and consent of instructor.
 Students wishing to enroll must submit a written course/topic proposal to the department prior to the semester in which CSCI 4600 is taken.
 Proposal must be approved prior to taking the course.
 At the course conclusion, each enrollee must submit a written report to the department.
 May count up to 3 hours toward Computer Science major.
 May not be used in conjunction with CSCI 3970.

 4700 Software Engineering.
 Three credits.
-Prerequisite: CSCI 3080 and 3110.
+Prerequisite: CSCI 3080, 3110 and COMM 2200.
 Consists of a theoretical component and a practical component.
 Topics include the history of software engineering, software development paradigms and life cycles, and computer-aided software engineering (CASE).
 Team project developed in parallel with the theory.

 4800 Software Testing.
 Three credits.
 Prerequisites: CSCI 2170 and 3080.
 Integrates theory and applications of software testing techniques.
 Provides actual hands-on testing experience.
 Considers multiple testing paradigms.